mafifafm/pxt-microbit/docs/test/courses/csintro/accelerometer/activity.md

 In our modern world, most of us sit for long stretches of time without ever getting up to stretch our legs.
 Standing up every so often is good for our physical health.

-We will use the micro:bit’s accelerometer to create a program that will let us know if we have been sitting too long.
+We will use the Ragga’s accelerometer to create a program that will let us know if we have been sitting too long.

 1. Inside the Variables Toolbox: Create a variable to keep track of how much time has passed since the program started.
 	- Name the variable **TimeStarted**.